Degenerative Disc Disease Treatment

 How We Help Degenerative Disc Disease

-The information we gain from your consultation and exam helps us determine if you are a candidate for care in our office.
+The information we gain from your consultation and exam helps us determine if you are a candidate for degenerative disc disease treatment in our office.
 You can expect to have improved movement, decreased neck and back pain and increased muscle strength.
 If you are a candidate, you can become more active and have a better quality of life within weeks.

 If you have had radiographs or MRIs taken before, please bring them with you to your appointment for our doctors to review.
 We see many patients that have failed other treatments such as prescription medications, injections, physical therapy, and even surgery.

 Narrowing and flattening of the discs makes them less shock-absorbing.
-However, rather than simply treating the symptoms, our doctors provide a long-term strategy to not only get the relief that you seek right away, but also prevent future spinal decay and degeneration.
+However, rather than simply treating the symptoms, our doctors provide a long-term strategy in Degenerative Disc Disease Treatment.Our goal is to not only get you the relief that you seek right away, but also prevent future spinal decay and degeneration.
 Your discs may never be textbook normal again, but being proactive with your health can definitely help prevent further disc damage.

 Want an expert on your health team?
 Call us at (619) 313-5403.